Quick tools for school, health, and money decisions.

 Common questions

-Usually yes, because it is generally a higher-intensity activity.
+Usually yes for the same time period, because it is generally a higher-intensity activity.

 Yes.
 It helps compare sessions and plan energy use.

-You can, but duration and pace are usually more important for running.
+You can, but duration, pace, and intensity are usually more important for running.

 No. It is an estimate that works best for planning and comparison.